-Terms such as rectorship and deanship were first used in Islam Universities.
+During the rise of Islam in history, modern university terms such as rector and dean were used for the first time in Islamic universities.
 (Source: A History of Christianity by Diarmaid MacCulloch).
 Baghdad was one of the most civilized and developed cities of the world under the rule of Abbasid Caliphate.

 Byzantine Emperors were worried about continuous defeats of their armies against the armies of Islam at southern front.
 They thought God had left them and they tried to figure out what their mistake was.
 Church was the scapegoat that they were looking for.

 In the 8th century, icons that worshipped in churches meant heathenism for Byzantine Emperors.
 Leo III the Isaurian who linked defeats and disasters with idol-worshipping ordered all icons, mosaics and frescos in churches be torn down.
 Geometrical figures were drawn instead, as in mosques.
-These incidents led already-divided-Christian-world to a civil war.
+These events during the Iconoclasm led already-divided-Christian-world to a civil war.

 Philosophers such as Al-Farabi, Avicenna, Averroes, Al-Ghazali, Ibn Khaldun and Rumi came in sight in the rising years of Islam, leading huge progress in the fields of physics, chemistry, astronomy, navigation and architecture.
 Museum of The History of Science and Technology in Islam is a display of works that Islam brought to humanity.

-Museum of The History of Science and Technology in Islam Entrance Fee
+Museum of The History of Science in Islam Price

-Museum of The History of Science and Technology in Islam Opening Hours
+Museum of The History of Science in Islam Hours

 After passing the gate, turn left and walk through the park, and you’ll see the Museum of The History of Science and Technology in Islam.
-If you own an Istanbul Museum Pass and would like to visit other museums around, you can reach to Archeology Museum and Topkapı Palace by passing through the Park.
+This museum is small compared to many other museums in Sultanahmet and can be visited in an hour.

 Written by Serhat Engul